Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Introduction

 \subsubsection{Casselman-Shalika theorem}

-The original Casselman-Shalika theorem interprets the values of the spherical Whittaker function as characters of the irreducible representations of the Langlands dual group. \cite{[FGV]} proves a generalization of the geometric version Casselman-Shalika formula.
-It interprets the category of representations of the Langlands dual group by the Whittaker D-modules (equivalently, $\ell$-adic sheaves) on $(\overline{\Bun_N^{\omega^\rho}})_{\infty\cdot x}$, where, the algebraic stack $(\overline{\Bun_N^{\omega^\rho}})_{\infty\cdot x}$ denotes the Drinfeld compactification of $\Bun_N$ which is allowed to have a pole at a fixed point $x$ (see Section \ref{Drinfeld compactification sec} for definition).
+The original Casselman-Shalika theorem interprets the values of the spherical Whittaker function as characters of the irreducible representations of the Langlands dual group.

+Let $\Bun_N$ be the algebraic stack classifying principal $N$-bundles on a smooth connected projective curve $X$.
+In \cite{[FGV]}, the authors proved a generalization of the geometric Casselman-Shalika formula.
+It interprets the category of representations of the Langlands dual group as Whittaker D-modules (equivalently, $\ell$-adic sheaves) on $(\overline{\Bun_N^{\omega^\rho}})_{\infty\cdot x}$, where the algebraic stack $(\overline{\Bun_N^{\omega^\rho}})_{\infty\cdot x}$ denotes the Drinfeld compactification of $\Bun_N$ with a possible pole at a fixed point $x$ (see Section \ref{Drinfeld compactification sec} for definition).

 By a local-global comparison, \cite{[FGV]} actually proves that \eqref{1.11} is an equivalence when $q=1$.